 You may also be required via funding or other contractual agreements to transfer copyright in your research work to another party.
 Note that this may limit your abilities to publish such work separately.

 Consider whether you need to retain certain personal rights or rights for the university to deal with the research (such as a right to publish).

 When your research is underway

 It is likely that over the course of a project you will wish to release parts of your research for uses such as:

 Discussion of research findings to a general audience (e.g. publication)

 Disclosure of discoveries to the Office of Research or funding body (e.g. research publications and reporting)

 Assessing commercial potential

-Try incorporating a copyright log into the administration of your research .
+Incorporate a copyright log into the administration of your research .
 This will help ensure you can release your research at the required times.
-Most importantly at the time of final release you want to be able to a) easily identify all the third party copyright material; b) identify whether you have permission or licence to use the content and if not; c) decide whether such content is integral to the final release.
-An example copyright log is available in the Copyright toolkit for researchers.
+Most importantly at the time of final release you want to be able to:

 When you have determined that you require someone else's copyright content in your research (and no exceptions apply to your use) you will need to obtain permission.